Why is my thermostat

 Frequently Asked Questions

-If your thermostat is more than 10 years old, is not accurately controlling the temperature, or is not responding to changes, it may be time to replace it with a newer, more energy-efficient model.
+If your thermostat is not responding, is giving inconsistent temperature readings, or is more than 10 years old, it may be time to replace it.

 Connect with certified professionals in your area